 - Store the envelopes in an airtight container and put in a cool dark place.

 Some community gardening is now restarting – check websites for details.

 Wolves Lane Plant Centre (Wolves Lane, Wood Green, N22) is also holding plant sales every Saturday from 11.30am to 1pm.

 In the meantime, for gardening advice and online training why not look at the Eden Project, Capital Growth and London Permaculture websites.

-Current opportunities for volunteer gardening (not happening at the moment) –
+Current opportunities for volunteer gardening (check websites for details) – mostly on hold

 Tuesdays 11am to 4pm, @Wolves Lane Centre, Wolves Lane, N22 5JD